nonblocking/mashroom-demo-dynamic-cockpit/README.md

 ## Start the demo

+Requirements:
+  * Node.js >= 14

     npm run setup
     cd test/test-server
     npm start

 The cockpit will be available at http://localhost:5050/portal/web/cockpit - user is: john/john

+Notes:
+ * It might take some time until the "Cockpit Demo" page appears, since the plugins need to be built first
+ * If something goes wrong, check the Admin UI: http://localhost:5050/mashroom/admin